suhasagg/Tendermint-Style-Proof-of-Stake-Consensus-Prototype/README.md

 This repository is prototype of a Tendermint-style Proof-of-Stake consensus system implemented from scratch in Go.

-It is intentionally small and interview-friendly.
 It models validator power, proposer selection, block proposal, prevote, precommit, commit, weighted `+2/3` voting power, basic evidence detection, and slashing/jaailing for double-signing.

 ## What This Prototype Implements